emqx/emqx-docs/en_US/awesome/awesome.md

 You are welcome to submit any bugs, issues and feature requests to [emqx/emqx](https://github.com/emqx/emqx/issues)。

-## Projects using EMQX Broker

-The following are submitted open source projects that use EMQX Broker.
-Unsubmitted projects/commercial projects are not listed here:

-- [ActorCloud](https://github.com/emqx/ActorCloud) -Open source one-stop IoT platform service

-## Chinese tutorial

-For EMQX Broker series of tutorials and Erlang/IoT related blogs and video sites, please leave a message or [Issues contribution](https://github.com/emqx/emqx-docs-cn).

-- None

 ## MQTT specification

 You can learn about and check the MQTT protocol through the following link: